Robert Steen

-Robert Ashley Steen, QC (August 12, 1933 in Winnipeg, Manitoba – May 10, 1979) was a politician in Manitoba, Canada.
+Robert Ashley Steen, QC (August 12, 1933 – May 10, 1979) was a Canadian politician from the province of Manitoba.
 He was a Progressive Conservative member of the Legislative Assembly of Manitoba from 1966 to 1969, and later served as the 38th Mayor of Winnipeg from 1977 to 1979.

-Steen was educated at the University of Manitoba and the Manitoba Law School, was called to the Manitoba bar in 1959 and worked as a barrister and solicitor.
+Born in Winnipeg in 1933, Steen was educated at the University of Manitoba and the Manitoba Law School, was called to the Manitoba bar in 1959 and worked as a barrister and solicitor.
 In March 1979, he was appointed Queen's Counsel for his exceptional merit and contribution to the legal profession.

 His brother Warren also served on Winnipeg city council and in the provincial assembly.

 Steen was an adviser to the federal Minister of Veterans Affairs in 1961, and to the provincial Minister of Education in 1965.

 He was elected to the Manitoba legislature in the 1966 provincial election, winning a relatively easy victory in the Winnipeg riding of St. Matthews.
 For the next three years, he served as a backbench supporter of the governments of Dufferin Roblin and Walter Weir.

 The Progressive Conservatives were defeated by the New Democratic Party in the 1969 provincial election, and Steen lost his seat to NDP candidate Wally Johannson by almost 800 votes.
 He tried to return to the legislature in the 1973 provincial election, but finished third against Liberal leader Izzy Asper in the riding of Wolseley.

 He had much greater success in municipal politics.
 Steen was elected to the Winnipeg City Council in the elections of 1971 and 1974.
 Originally aligned with the right-wing Independent Citizens' Election Committee, Steen later broke away from this group and emerged as an independent centrist.